|September 24-29, 2017 • Woodbrooke Centre Birmingham, United Kingdom

 Submit essays to the UC San Diego Center for Mindfulness at email@example.com.

 Upon submission of your registration you will be asked to submit an online ME-CL1 Training Application Form.
+The link to the application will be included in your registration confirmation email.

 Should your qualifications not be accepted for admittance, a full refund will be granted.